alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross worth in Class Lang is 1 million 870 thousand if C# style all generic, reflection invoke, struct and interface is added to it.

-Info tech cross worth in Class Lang is 1 trillion 792 billion 613 million if execute certain info except operate tier info is missing in abstract.
+ClassB is Class Lang that execute certain info is missing in abstract, except that operate tier info is present.

-This Class Lang is ClassB.
+Info tech cross worth in ClassB is 1 trillion 792 billion 613 million.

 Info tech cross worth in ClassB is 3 billion 919 million if C# style generic is added to it.